jejust/OBF_newsletter/blog/bosc-collaborationfest-2023.md

 # BOSC CollaborationFest 2023 Report

 **CollaborationFest**, CoFest for short, is a collaborative work event that has been held immediately before or after BOSC, continuously over the past 13 years.
-People are offered to submit their projects in advance (including but not limited to hacking), and then gather in small group to work together and exchange ideas.
+People are offered to submit their projects in advance (including but not limited to hacking), and then gather in small groups to work together and exchange ideas.

-The [CoFest 2023](https://www.open-bio.org/events/bosc-2023/obf-bosc-collaborationfest-2023/) took place during the two days just before BOSC, in Lyon, and online.
+The [CoFest 2023](https://www.open-bio.org/events/bosc-2023/obf-bosc-collaborationfest-2023/) took place during the two days just before BOSC, in Lyon and online.
 It was hosted by Jérémy Just at the nearby _[École Normale Supérieure de Lyon](https://www.ens-lyon.fr/en/)_, which provided space and infrastructure, with funding from _[Complex Systems Institute](https://www.ixxi.fr/?set_language=en)_ for lunches and coffee breaks.
 Virtual machines were made available by the _[French Bioinformatics Institute](https://www.france-bioinformatique.fr/en/home/)_ and the _[Pôle scientifique de modélisation numérique](https://www.ens-lyon.fr/PSMN/doku.php?id=en:accueil)_.
 It brought together 29 in-person participants as well as numerous online participants, experts in fields as diverse as plant biology and personalized medicine.
-Many local and first-time attendees were able to join this edition of Cofest.
+Many local and first-time attendees were able to join this edition of CoFest.

-A 360° webcam allowed remote attendees to see the whole meeting room during
+A 360° webcam allowed remote attendees to see the whole meeting room during work sessions.

 %%FIXME: Picture of the project list with ecocup and mug